-So, as a result of a very thorough research, WebWork Time Tracker has put together fresh project management statistics about the current state of project management.
-At the end, you can also find interesting predictions about the future of PM.
+So, as a result of very thorough research, WebWork Time Tracker has put together fresh project management statistics about the current state of project management.
+In the end, you can also find interesting predictions about the future of Project Management.

 Ready to check it out?